p4scu41/notes/Laravel-Authentication-Packages.md

 - [Next reference implementation](https://github.com/laravel/breeze-next)
 - Includes [Laravel Sanctum](https://github.com/laravel/sanctum) (but it is not used) and [Ziggy](https://github.com/tighten/ziggy)
 - Login is based on Session
-- Uses uppercase resources/js directories
+- Uses uppercase in resources/js directories
 - composer require laravel/breeze --dev
 - php artisan breeze:install
   - Which Breeze stack would you like to install?